Compressed Momentum-based Single-Point Zeroth-Order Algorithm for Stochastic Distributed Nonconvex Optimization: Conclusion

 \section{Conclusion}

-In this paper, we proposed the CMSGD$\_$1P algorithm for stochastic distributed nonconvex optimization under the assumption that the gradient is not available and that only noisy single queries of the objective function are available at a time.
-We confirmed that the proposed algorithm achieves the convergence rate $\mathcal{O} (\frac{1}{\sqrt[4]{T}})$ with the exact solution under diminishing step sizes and can achieve the sublinear convergence rate ${\cal O}(\frac{1}{{\sqrt {T} }})$ towards a neighborhood of the stationary point under fixed step sizes.
-The simulation results imply that CMSGD$\_$1P algorithm can achieve better performance than existing methods that do not incorporate momentum updates.
-Future directions include extending the algorithm to the one-point residual-feedback oracle or incorporating the Byzantine-robust aggregation rules.
+In this paper, we proposed the CMSPZO algorithm for stochastic distributed nonconvex optimization under the assumption that the gradient is not available and that only noisy single queries of the objective function are available at a time.
+We confirmed that the proposed algorithm achieves the convergence rate $\mathcal{O} (\frac{1}{\sqrt[4]{T}})$ with the exact solution under fixed step sizes and diminishing smoothing radius.
+And it can achieve the sublinear convergence rate ${\cal O}(\frac{1}{{\sqrt {T} }})$ towards a neighborhood of the stationary point under fixed step sizes and smoothing radius.
+Future directions include extending the algorithm to the one-point residual-feedback oracle.